cf-toolsuite/cf-butler/tests/README.md

 	* delete bound service instances
 * Removing orphaned services retroactively as of an explicit date
 * Removing orphaned services that are older than some duration from now
+* Scaling application instances from n to m

 Sub-folders here-in contain bash scripts for cloning sample applications, building and pushing those applications, creating service instances and binding them to applications, and stopping applications and service instances when appropriate to setup each use case.